EliAndrewC/l7r/setting/l7r.md

 The reason is a pattern that holds across the large capital cities of history: the administrative cohort of a city grows more slowly than its overall size, while the commercial and service population (merchants, laborers, servants, artisans) grows roughly in step with it.
 A city twice as large does not need twice as many magistrates and ministers, but it does attract roughly twice as many people to feed, serve, and trade with that larger population.
 So the samurai percentage shrinks as the city grows, even though the samurai are more numerous in absolute terms.
 This is why the great real-world imperial capitals - Tang Chang'an, Song Kaifeng, Heian-kyo - held only a few percent nobility despite being the seats of enormous bureaucracies.
 (The one historical exception, Tokugawa Edo at around 60% samurai, was the product of a forced-residence system that compelled every lord to keep thousands of retainers permanently in the capital - a mechanism Rokugan does not have.)

-So the samurai concentration peaks at the domain capital (~13%, the daimyo's family-and-court seat) and declines steadily from there as cities grow larger and more commercial, falling to ~6-9% in the great clan and family capitals and all the way to ~4% in Otosan Uchi - even as those cities' absolute samurai numbers dwarf any median capital's.
+So the samurai concentration peaks at the domain capital (~13%, the daimyo's family-and-court seat) and declines steadily from there as cities grow larger and more commercial, falling to ~6-9% in the Great Clan and Family capitals and all the way to ~4% in Otosan Uchi - even as those cities' absolute samurai numbers dwarf any median capital's.

 Otosan Uchi, the capital of the Empire, has approximately **40,000 resident samurai** - around 4% of its million inhabitants.
-This includes the bulk of the Hantei family and large fractions of the Seppun, Otomo, and Miya; the clan-drawn samurai who staff the central Imperial ministries and the capital's own city government; the permanent embassies that every domain maintains at the capital (hostage family members, business agents, and political representatives - a structural feature of Imperial politics rather than a literal imprisonment); and a scattering of private agents, students, and ronin.
+This includes the bulk of the Hantei Family and large fractions of the Seppun, Otomo, and Miya; the clan-drawn samurai who staff the central Imperial ministries and the capital's own city government; the permanent embassies that every domain maintains at the capital (hostage family members, business agents, and political representatives - a structural feature of Imperial politics rather than a literal imprisonment); and a scattering of private agents, students, and ronin.

 It is worth noting that 4% is exactly twice the ~2% samurai share of the Empire as a whole.
 Even at the very center of samurai power, samurai are only twice as concentrated as they are across Rokugan generally - a fact that says a great deal about the society described in the Demographics section above.
 Running this the other way: roughly 2% of every domain's samurai are at Otosan Uchi at any given moment, which for a median domain means around 100 of its ~5,000 samurai.
 (A detailed cohort-by-cohort breakdown of the capital's samurai population, the by-size schedule, and the historical comparison appears in the [budgets writeup](budgets.md#samurai-concentration-by-city-size-and-the-capital).)